Japan PM Suga's party ally to step down ahead of election-media - Up News Info

 Article content

-Liberal Democratic Party (LDP) Secretary General Toshihiro Nikai conceded to stepping down in a meeting with Suga on Monday, the reports said, as the premier made a move to shore up support for himself by replacing the unpopular executive.
+Liberal Democratic Party (LDP) Secretary General Toshihiro Nikai told Suga he would step down at meeting on Monday, the reports said.

+“I’ve been in the Secretary General post for more than five years, I want you to do the reshuffle without hesitation,” Nikai told Suga, according to the public broadcaster NHK.

 Article content